Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 ### General Idea

-We used our knowledge on [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) to create the recommandation algorithm.
-This logic will permits to create ties between every films.
-The "strenght" of ties will be based on weight linked to the edges to use Graph Theory vocabulary.
-Using user reviews, we modify this weight in order to make the films more or less distant.
-With $k$ given films, the algorithm will recommand the $n$ closer films based on the weights between the $k$ films to all other films.
+We used our knowledge about [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) to create the recommandation algorithm.
+This logic will allow us to create ties between every movies.
+The "strength" of ties will be based on weight associated to the edges to use Graph Theory vocabulary.
+Using user reviews, we modify this weight in order to make the movies more or less distant.
+With $k$ given movies, the algorithm will recommand the $n$ closest movies based on the weights between the $k$ movies to all other movies.

 ### Dataset Presentation

 The [Netflix Prize Dataset](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a) contains 2 main parts :

-- `movie_titles.txt` containing each 17,700 movie id, the release year and the title of the movie, and a folder named training_set
+- `movie_titles.txt` containing each 17,700 movies ids, the release year and the title of the movie, and a folder named training_set

-- `training_set` folder containing 17,770 text files, each one linked to a film.
-And in files related to movies, these are the user reviews on the films, with a user id, a star rating (between 1 and 5) and the date of the rating
+- `training_set` folder containing 17,770 text files, each one linked to a movie.
+And in files related to movies, there are the user reviews on the movies, with a user id, a star rating (between 1 and 5) and the date of the rating

-You can get more informations directly in the dataset.
+You can get more information directly in the dataset.

 ### Data Files Creation

 In order to compute things on data we needed to gather all reviews stored in the `training_set` folder.
 We created files that we binarized in order to reuse as we wanted the pre-processed data that will follow precise structures :

-- `bin_creation/movies.bin` : a table of user data, where the every 17,700 movie has stored its reviews.
+- `bin_creation/movies.bin` : a table of movies data, where the every 17,700 movie has stored its reviews and description.
 We used 2 structures : `movies` and `ratings` :

 ```c
 // movie structure